-Sempra’s California utilities, San Diego Gas & Electric (SDG&E) and Southern California Gas (SoCalGas), reflect a high-performance culture and work continuously to implement multifaceted Equity Action Plans that include a focus on purchasing and supplier diversity, people, and community investments.
+Sempra California utilities, San Diego Gas & Electric (SDG&E) and Southern California Gas (SoCalGas), are proud of their high-performance culture, which includes working continuously to implement multifaceted Equity Action Plans that embrace supplier diversity, people and community investments.

-In 2021, SoCalGas spent $972.6M with diverse firms, 91% of which are based in California, representing 42.4% of total purchases.
-Further, SoCalGas increased spend with Black and African American-owned businesses by 49%.
-SDG&E purchased 39.1% of goods and services from diverse suppliers, infused $2.4 billion into the economy and spent nearly a $1 billion with our diverse suppliers.
-Both utilities far exceed the CPUC’s goal of 21.5% as supplier diversity is intrinsically part of our core business.
+In 2022, SoCalGas spent $1.03 billion with diverse businesses, 89.8% of which were based in California.
+These purchases represented 42.9 % of total purchases.
+Further, SoCalGas increased spending with Black and African American-owned businesses by 17.89%.
+SDG&E purchased 39.75% of goods and services from diverse suppliers, infusing $2.4 billion into the economy and spending nearly $1 billion with diverse suppliers in the same time period.
+With diversity intrinsically a part of Sempra’s core business, both utilities far exceed the California Public Utilities Commission’s goal of spending 22% with diverse businesses.

 Championing people is a core value at Sempra.
 As such, both SDG&E and SoCalGas launched a pilot program in 2021 to help de-bias the hiring process by requiring interview panels for select leadership positions to be comprised of at least one woman and one person of color.
 The program, which has since been expanded, also includes recruitment strategies, outreach and community partnerships — creating a lasting impact within our company and the larger industry.